Chasing Serendipity: Tackling Transient Sources with Neutrino Telescopes: Case study: Bursts from a Primordial Black Hole

 Therefore, to examine the potential for capturing the final burst through neutrino experiments -- while simultaneously preventing gamma-ray detectors from dominating the detection landscape, we highlight in the top panel of Fig.~\ref{fig:Nevts_PBH} the region of the sky visible to gamma-ray observatories, shown as a gray area.
-This includes the full daily sky coverage of HAWC and LHAASO, as well as the instantaneous field of view of the Pierre Auger Observatory, as a dashed gray area, at the time of the KM3-230213A event.
-To make this point more clear, we recall that Pierre Auger is only sensitive to the final burst, meaning that its field of view matters only at the time of the burst itself, not before.
+This includes the full daily sky coverage of HAWC and LHAASO, as well as the instantaneous field of view of the Pierre Auger Observatory, as a dashed gray area, on our benchmark date\,\eqref{eq:benchmark_date}\footnote{We did not explicitly include the coverage of SWGO as the site is still under discussion, but it will certainly fall within the area covered by Pierre Auger.}.
+To make this point clearer, we recall that Pierre Auger is only sensitive to the final burst, meaning that its field of view matters only at the time of the burst itself, not before.
 As a result, the white region, representing parts of the sky accessible exclusively to neutrino detectors, also varies with time, being always complementary to the instantaneous coverage of Auger.
 We exclude the Galactic plane, as the intense background from this region makes it significantly more challenging for the gamma-ray experiments to identify transient signals.
+The colored points are obtained by transforming the terrestrial coordinates of the neutrino telescopes in Table~\ref{tab:Experiments_Location} to celestial ones.
 From the figure, we observe that gamma-ray detectors cover a substantial fraction of the sky and would typically take the lead in the PBH search if it lies within the gray area.
 Nonetheless, for PBHs located outside the gray region, only neutrino telescopes can provide viable coverage, making their synergy essential for detection.

 Assuming a PBH located outside the field of view of gamma-ray detectors, we now turn to a detailed analysis of the joint capabilities of various present and future neutrino telescopes.
 IceCube dedicated searches for track-like muon events have an energy threshold around 100~GeV and could, in principle, probe the neutrino flux over an extended time window.
 However, as the region we are interested in lies above the horizon, the irreducible background from atmospheric neutrinos and muons would dominate over most of the PBH signal.
 Nevertheless, the steep rise in emission during the final few hundred seconds of a PBH’s life results in a sharp, background-free neutrino signal, offering a clean observational window.
 KM3NeT/ARCA, optimized for neutrinos above the TeV scale, is similarly sensitive only to this final burst phase.
 To enable a joint analysis across experiments, we therefore restrict our focus to the last stages of PBH evaporation.